 Most accounts offer you the option to open it either alone or with somebody else (a joint account) - keep in mind that if you open a joint account you will be linked financially with that person and you are going to be co-scored.

 What does it cost to have a current account?

 Most current accounts don't charge you for account services, as long as there is money in the account.
 However, if you have opted for a packaged current account then you have to pay the monthly fee.

 It is important to note that although no other charges or fees are associated with maintaining a current account, there are some types of transactions that will incur additional fees; for example your bank might charge you if a Direct Debit was returned due to insufficient funds, or an overdraft fee might be charged if you spend more than your balance.
 In order to find out all the charges and fees you might incur, see the terms and conditions of your bank.

 Can you switch your current account while in your overdraft?

-Because you are in your overdraft you won’t necessarily have numerous choices as to whom you can switch to, but if you have a reasonable credit history, and good history of overdraft repayment and management (i.e. having stayed within your limits) you will have options.
+The short answer is yes.
+It is generally assumed that if your current account is in the red then you are tied to your bank and unable to switch.
+Because you are in your overdraft you won’t necessarily have numerous choices as to whom you can switch to, but if you have a reasonable credit history and a good history of overdraft repayment and management (i.e. having stayed within your limits) you will have options.

 How is the overdraft balance cleared?

 This will happen on the last day of the switching process and effectively confirms the switch.
-Once the transaction has taken place, your old account is closed and your overdraft is active on your new account, meaning this account is officially open.
+Once the transaction has taken place, your old account is closed and your overdraft is active on your new account, meaning the account is officially open.

 Be sure to read all print associated with your account.
-Ensure you are aware of any charges and fees that a switch may incur as well as comparing interest rates to get the best deal.
-You should however acknowledge that overdrafts are supposed to be used for short-term borrowing and tend to have interest rates which reflect this.
+Ensure you are aware of any charges and fees that a switch may incur, as well as comparing interest rates to get the best deal.
+You should, however, acknowledge that overdrafts are supposed to be used for short-term borrowing and tend to have interest rates which reflect this.